warevil/faketory/README.md

 ## Requirements

-- Python >= 3.7
+- [Python] >= 3.7
-> IMPORTANT: This library depends on Faker.
+> IMPORTANT: This library depends on [Faker].
 If by any chance you have any errors, make sure you have it installed.
-If you're using Python < 3.7, you can adapt this library by choosing any version of Faker that's compatible with your version and make it work.
+If you're using Python < 3.7, you can adapt this library by choosing any version of Faker that's compatible with your version.
+If you don't know how to build a package, you can simply copy and paste `faketory` directory to your project root and it should do the trick.

 ## Installation